The Duchess Departs (A Battle Report)

 Gonzalvo had never seen his brother priest so angry.

-“But for nothing else.”
-This was what most vexed Biagino, that the duchess should offer them so little support.
-He had expected little better from Lord Adolfo, who was his father’s son.
-From the start of Biagino’s preaching in Viadaza, throughout the growth of the military Morrite movement and up to the birth of the army, Lord Adolfo had offered no support.
-Indeed he had only just stopped short of putting them down.
+This was what most vexed Biagino – that the duchess should offer them so little support.
+He had expected nothing better from Lord Adolfo, who was his father’s son.
+From the start of Gonzalvo and Biagino’s preaching in Viadaza, throughout the growth of the military Morrite movement and the birth of the army, Lord Adolfo had offered no support at all.
+Indeed, he had only just stopped short of putting them down.
 His militia had dispersed several of the spontaneous gatherings, those unsanctioned by the church of Morr.
-His marines had been implicated in the killing of four peasant crusaders.
-Lord Adolfo had two of them hanged for the crime, but it was generally held that this was a mere token punishment to satisfy the priests, and that the executed men were chosen due to more to Adolfo’s dislike of them than their actual guilt.
+His marines had been implicated in the killing of no less than four peasant crusaders.
+Lord Adolfo had two marines hanged for the crime, but it was generally held that this was a mere token punishment to satisfy the priests, and that the particular men executed were chosen because of Adolfo’s dislike of them rather than any proven guilt.

-“Perhaps if we had spoken to her before Lord Adolfo and her cronies could do so?” said Gonzalvo, as if he had been reading Biagino’s mind.
+“Perhaps it would have gone better if we had spoken to her before Lord Adolfo and his cronies could do so?” suggested Gonzalvo.
 “I think he must have painted a sorry picture of our crusade.
-He might not have been bold enough to slander Morr in her presence, but he could belittle our army as nothing more than a mob.
-He’s said as much in public on more than one occasion.”
+He might not have been bold enough to slander Morr in her presence, but he could have belittled our army as nothing more than a mob.
+It has been reported that he has said as much in public, and on more than one occasion.”

 “That much is certain,” agreed Biagino.
-“I believe she does want to fight, just not by our side.”
+“She might want to fight, just not by our side.”

 “She did say we could fight under the standard of Miragliano.”

-“No, we said we would fight under the standard of Miragliano, in her service, and she granted us that wish.
+“No, you misremember – we said we would fight under the standard of Miragliano, in her service, and she granted us that wish.
 Nothing more, just: ‘Take the standard and go.
-I have a more important duty elsewhere.’”
+I have more important duties elsewhere.’”

 “Not in those words,” countered Gonzalvo.

 “No, she put it more politely.
 She was politic throughout.
-Yet she meant that.
-We would go and begin our petty crusade, then she would bring a real army and complete the work.”
+But I think that was her meaning.
+We would go and begin our petty crusade, then she would bring a real army to complete the work.”

 They fell silent again.
 After a little while Gonzalvo, in a somewhat dejected tone, asked, “So, what do we do now?”
-He sounded nothing like the firebrand priest who had delivered stirring sermons to the crowds.
+He sounded nothing like the firebrand priest who had delivered a string of stirring sermons to the crowds.